orvalho/JavaScriptExercises/README.md

 - [x] 11.
 Convert temperature F <-> C
 - [x] 12.
 Get the website's URL
 - [x] 13.
 Create a variable using a user-defined name
+- [x] 14.
+Get the extension of a filename